Agents are a way to offload tasks to web workers.

-Job - Spawn a new agent on the UI thread for every new bridge.
+Private - Spawn a new agent in a web worker for every new bridge.
 This is good for moving shared but independent behavior that communicates with the browser out of components.
-(TODO verify) When the task is done, the agent will disappear.
+When the connected bridge is dropped, the agent will disappear.